Phenidone

 Phenidone (1-phenyl-3-pyrazolidinone) is an organic compound that is primarily used as a photographic developer.
 It has ten to eighteen times the amount of efficiency and stability as Metol, capable of achieving the same level of development in both less time and at a lower concentration.
 It also has low toxicity and unlike some other developers, does not cause dermatitis upon skin contact.
 As a developer, Phenidone is typically used in conjunction with hydroquinone for black and white photography and performs better at lower pH levels (about 9.8-10.4).
 This is comparable to Metol whose working pH is approximately 10.3.

 Phenidone is Ilford's trademark for this material, which was first filed on Feb.
 24, 1953, but has since expired.
 Although the compound was first prepared in 1890; it was not until 1940 that J. D. Kendall, in the laboratories of Ilford Limited, discovered the reducing properties of this compound.
 Large scale production did not become feasible until 1951.
-It begun to be used by large companies, such as Agfa/Orwo, in the 1960s in place of Metol.
+It began to be used by large companies, such as Agfa/Orwo, in the 1960s in place of Metol.

 Phenidone functions as a reducing agent.
 It converts to the N-phenyl-hydroxypyrazole.
 It is oxidized in acidic conditions, contributing the electrons it loses to reduce silver halides such as those found in film: